-Questions and Answers about Concussion Management
+Questions and Answers about Concussion Rehab

 What is a Concussion?

 A concussion is a form of mild traumatic brain injury (mTBI) caused by a rapid acceleration or deceleration of the brain in the skull leading to changes in cellular function within the brain.
 Mild traumatic brain injury (mTBI) can result from a blow, bump, or jolt to the head or body and can result in a variety of symptoms including headache, nausea, confusion, neck pain or dizziness.
 Each concussion can range in severity from mild to severe and can cause a wide range of symptoms.
+The good news is that concussion rehab can help you recover from mTBI.

 What are the symptoms of a concussion?